 I can’t get enough of our local garden show; thankfully I was able to spend two days taking it all in.
 The heart of the show are spectacular displays of full grown trees, shrubs, and flowers massed together in large architectural landscapes created by local garden and landscape businesses.

 I just used my last garden onion and it’s March!
 I did a little dance and expressed gratitude to the onion for bringing flavor to our dinner.
 I have failed at winter preservation in the past.
 This year, I finally got it right.
 We have enjoyed onions all winter long without shopping the produce aisle at the grocery store.
+Within three weeks, conditions will be favorable for planting potatoes and peas.
+But I know that my garden soil needs a little TLC before I start digging.

 The weather has been erratic lately.
 One day the girls are running through the yard in their flip flops and the next day they are wearing snow boots building a snowman.
 This weather has even triggered the tulips.
 They are starting to pop up out of the soil.